 Where To Drink Tea in London

 Honestly, Tea is everywhere.
-You can get a proper cup of tea (or cuppa, for short) from just about any dining establishment.
+You can get a proper cup of tea (or cuppa) from just about any establishment.

-However, travelers interested in tasting a few different teas in a historic setting should go to Twinings on Strand.
-Twinings opened a tea shop at 216 Strand in the year 1706 – and it’s still open for business today.
+However, travelers interested in tasting a few different teas in a historic setting should go to Twinings on The Strand.
+Twinings opened a tea shop at 216 Strand in the year 1706.
 Visitors can sample any of the teas for free, as well as learn about the history of Twinings in a small display.

 #18 Desserts: Sticky Toffee Pudding, Trifle and Eton Mess

 A Trifle is another decadent British dessert, which also includes sponge cake.
-But with a Trifle, the cake is soaked in liquor (usually brandy, sherry or even white wine), then layered with custard and jam and topped with whipped cream.
+With a Trifle, the cake is soaked in liquor (usually brandy or sherry), then layered with custard and jam and topped with whipped cream.
 Trifles are a popular holiday dessert, so they often appear on menus at Christmas in London.

-Eton Mess is a dessert that was created at Eton College (a prestigious boarding school attended by Princes William and Harry).
+Eton Mess is a dessert that was created at Eton College (a prestigious boarding school attended by Royals).
 The sweet treat, which is popular in summertime, is a combination of strawberries, cream and meringue.

 Hawksmoor and Bread Street Kitchen both get rave reviews for their Sticky Toffee Pudding.
 Cadogan Arms, a Chelsea institution, makes an indulgent and authentic English Trifle.

 Eton Mess pops up on various London restaurant menus during the summer months.
-We recommend looking at the menus at gastropubs with outdoor space and rooftop eateries during the warm months if you want to try it.
+We recommend looking at gastropubs with outdoor space and rooftop eateries during the warm months if you want to try it.

 Popular Foods in London